ENGLISH LAVENDER

 QUEEN OF SHEBA, THAI BASIL

-Wilde basilie
+Wilde

-Scientific name: Ocimum basilicum spp
+Ocimum basilicum spp

 Country of origin: India

 It sows itself; you may scatter seeds over a prepared bed and lightly cover with soil.
 Or you may take a cutting right below a leaf node from a shoot which has not bloomed yet.
 Remove the leaves off the cutting about 5 cm from the end.
 The cutting can then be placed in a glass of water on the windowsill where it can get good sunlight.
-Change the water every few days until you see root growth, then leave your basil till the roots to grow to about 5 cm.
+Change the water every few days until you see root growth, then leave your basil it till the roots to grow to about 5 cm.
 This can take two to four weeks until it is ready for planting.

 Season for planting:

-Sow seeds in spring, plant cuttings in summer.
+Sow seeds in spring, plant cuttings in summer

-Requirements (location, soil, light, water, frost, warnings):
+Requirements: location, soil, light, water, frost, warnings

-Perennial basil loves sunlight.
-They will thrive in areas that expose them to partial or full sunlight.
-They do well in well-drained, well composted, moist soil.
+They love sunlight.
+They will thrive in areas that expose them to partial or full sunlight.They do well in well-drained, well composted, moist soil.
 Using mulch and organic fertilisers is greatly recommended for abundant flowers.

-Blooming season:
+Blooming season

 They flower all year round